DR. REGINALD A. BYRON

 College Campus Climate Studies: For the last decade, I have worked with my brilliant colleague, Dr. Maria Lowe, and six hard working undergraduate students to collect three waves of mixed methods (survey and interview) data about various aspects of the campus climate at one liberal arts college in the South.
 What started as a study of the campus racial climate soon extended to studies of the gender and sexual orientation climates.
 Collectively, we surveyed over 1,000 students and conducted about 125 in-depth interviews.
 These data were instrumental to making various curricular and extra-curricular changes on campus and led to publications in highly regarded journals like The Journal of Higher Education, The Journal of Homosexuality, and Sociological Inquiry.

 Public Accommodations Discrimination: My most recent area of research honestly came about as somewhat of a fluke.
 As I gathered data for my multi-year employment discrimination project (described above), I came across a couple dozen public accommodations cases that were ultimately selected out of that dataset.
 But, this discovery sparked an idea!
 So off I embarked to start a pilot project with three undergraduate students to see what data I would be able to access systematically across the country (the broader national research scope was necessary because public accommodations discrimination is different from employment discrimination; sometimes public accommodations are not protected by state legislation and complaints themselves are rarely filed).
 In the end, I collected over 315 case files - that is, more than 3,000 pages of data - of race based discrimination from 18 (out of 35 contacted) city-level human rights commissions (2015-2020).
 I have also used recent waves of the General Social Survey to supplement these qualitative understandings.
-Such analyses have yielded two projects thus far - one has recently been published in the Sociology of Race and Ethnicity and the other is forthcoming at Contexts.
+Such analyses have yielded two projects thus far - one has recently been published in the Sociology of Race and Ethnicity and the other in Contexts.

 Justice, Equity, Diversity and Inclusion (JEDI) work: In addition to these areas of inequalities research, I have successfully won external grants that have benefitted many scholars and students.
 For example, in 2016 I worked on a team that was awarded a substantial institutional grant from the Andrew Mellon Foundation.
 I served as a co-director on the grant from 2016-2021.
 These funds allowed us to hire three postdoctoral teaching fellows, offer scholarships to eight under represented students, and host annual inclusive pedagogy workshops that benefitted nearly 60 doctoral students and professors.
-Furthermore, I have brought a JEDI lens to various other leadership positions (e.g., serving as a department chair from 2016-2019, chairing the university committee that awards all internal funding at Southwestern, serving on the board of directors for a nonprofit, and in consulting work for private sector companies).
+Furthermore, I have brought a JEDI lens to various other leadership positions (e.g., serving as a department chair from 2016-2019, directing the Critical Race and Ethnic Studies Program since 2022, serving on the board of directors for a nonprofit, and in consulting work for private sector companies).

 CONTACT ME